-6 Conclusion & Policy Implications
+5 Conclusion & Policy Implications

-In this paper, I evaluate the effectiveness of average inflation targeting in the context of a DSGE model with an occasionally binding zero-lower bound, unconventional monetary policy, and imperfect information about the policy.
-This is an important step in the literature around average inflation targeting, as previous papers have only considered AIT in the context of interest rate policy and had not fully incorporated policy information availability.
-I emphasize that targeting average inflation plays an important role in the formation of expectations, and the effectiveness of the policy depends on its ability to influence expectations.
-Overall, average inflation targeting more effectively stabilizes inflation compared to the standard inflation targeting baseline.
-Moreover, it decreases the incidence of the zero lower bound, and improves the effectiveness of unconventional policies.
+The Fed's flexible average inflation targeting framework has seen a challenging roll-out.
+The framework was unveiled during the middle of the Covid-19 pandemic, and inflation is now at its highest in four decades.
+Because of the timing of the roll-out, it is difficult to disentangle the effects of the new framework from the effects of the pandemic.
+This paper uses a DSGE model to isolate the effectiveness of average inflation targeting, and the uncertainty surrounding it.
+Specifically, the model incorporates an occasionally binding zero-lower bound, unconventional monetary policy, and imperfect information about the policy.
+Previous papers in the literature have only considered average inflation targeting in the context of interest rate policy.
+However, as Fed Vice-Chair Richard Clarida detailed, the lower bound and unconventional policies are a key piece behind average inflation targeting.

-Taken as a whole, the combination of inflation and output are most effectively stabilized when the central bank targets inflation over a period of 1-2 years under both perfect and imperfect information.
-This modest averaging window also decreases the frequency with which interest rates hit the zero-lower bound and the central bank shifts to unconventional policy.
+Targeting average inflation plays an important role in the formation of expectations, and the effectiveness of the policy depends on its ability to change expectations.
+Overall, the model shows that the framework has potential to lead to better outcomes when the Fed is clear about its averaging, more effectively stabilizing inflation compared to the standard inflation targeting baseline.
+Moreover, it can decrease the incidence of the zero lower bound and improve the effectiveness of unconventional policies, as Clarida detailed.
+Taken as a whole, the combination of inflation and output are most effectively stabilized when the central bank targets inflation over a period of 1-2 years.
+However, the Fed has not been clear about its averaging window.
+When considering this imperfect information, the model shows that average inflation targeting leads to consistently worse outcomes than a clear commitment to standard inflation targeting.

-However, average inflation targeting is not without its own drawbacks.
-Inflation increases much more substantially in response to positive demand shocks under AIT, requiring the central bank to undershoot inflation in the future.
-Additionally, targeting inflation over long periods can mitigate the benefits of AIT, slowing monetary policy's response to current shocks and leading to greater instability.
+Average inflation targeting also is not without its own drawbacks.
+Inflation increases much more substantially in response to positive demand shocks, requiring the central bank to undershoot inflation in the future.
+Additionally, targeting inflation over long periods can mitigate the benefits of the policy, slowing monetary policy's response to current shocks and leading to greater instability.
 This, in turn, means interest rates actually hit the zero-lower bound more frequently when targeting average inflation for periods longer than 3 years.
 Moreover, switching policy frameworks introduces uncertainty, as shown by Coibion and Gorodnichenko (2020) and Candia et al (2021).
 Under imperfect information, households and firms have a harder time forming expectations, leading to lower overall welfare.
 Thus, credibility and transparency of the averaging window is key to the effectiveness of the policy.
 In short, AIT has benefits if the central bank credibly and transparently commits to the policy, and households pay attention to the policy shift.
 However, AIT can create new uncertainty that outweighs the potential benefits.